Based on 4 Reviews On Google

 The Everest Base Camp Trek offers the most spectacular panoramic views of the world's highest mountains, including Lhotse, Cho Oyu, Makalu, Nuptse, and Ama Dablam, the mighty Mount Everest (8,848 meters), and others.
 This trek is also famous for its breathtaking views of towering peaks, lush valleys, and glaciers, all while immersing you in the rich Sherpa culture.

-Mount Everest Base Camp Trek starts with an adventurous flight from Kathmandu to Lukla.
+Mount Everest Base Camp Trek Itinerary starts with an adventurous flight from Kathmandu to Lukla.
 Lukla, a small and beautiful town with an airport, is the gateway to Everest Region Treks.
-This 12- to 14-day trek is moderately difficult and depends on the pace and itinerary.
+This 12-days to 14-day trek is moderately difficult and depends on the pace and itinerary.
 Each day, you trek for 5 to 6 hours through a challenging yet rewarding trekking trail.
 Due to the demanding nature of the trek and the risk of altitude sickness, proper preparation and acclimatization are crucial for a successful and safe journey.

 You will cross high suspension bridges, steep ascents, and rocky trails, gazing at the majestic peaks in the backdrop.
-Climbing to Everest Base Camp is not just about the physical challenge of conquering altitude, but about discovering your inner strength and being rewarded with unforgettable views worth a lifetime.
+Climbing to 12 days Everest Base Camp is not just about the physical challenge of conquering altitude, but about discovering your inner strength and being rewarded with unforgettable views worth a lifetime.
 The trekking trail will take you through the Sagarmatha National Park, showcasing its lush and diverse varieties of flora and fauna.
 You will also get to visit some famous and ancient monasteries filled with tranquility and spirituality.

 | Group size | Price per Person (USD) |